Skip to main content

 Scaffolding

-Scaffold a new project from a template. --template operator uses the built-in operator starter; you can also pass a path to a local starter directory.
+Scaffold a new project from a template. --template operator uses the built-in operator application; you can also pass a path to a local starter directory.

 Code generation